7248510/Notes/VisualStudioCode.md

 %comspec% /k "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\Common7\Tools\VsDevCmd.bat"\s\s
 <br>The comspec value should match the target field of the short cut.
 <br>Now that you have your new bat file.
 Edit VSC'S main settings
-<br>GUI = ctrl+,     The JSON is much easier to work with, I couldn't file terminal.integrated.shell.windows, I found "terminalintegrated.automationShell.windows" which doesn't work
+<br>GUI = ctrl+,     The JSON is much easier to work with, I couldn't find terminal.integrated.shell.windows, I found "terminalintegrated.automationShell.windows" which doesn't work
 <br>JSON = ctrl + shift(left/right) + p, Preferences: Open Settings (JSON)
 <br>The second line of the json should display "terminal.integrated.shell.windows": "copy the location of your newly created bat"
 <br>Below is my example/what I'm using